bevy-cheatbook/bevy-cheatbook/src/programming/app-builder.md

 {{#include ../code014/src/programming/app_builder.rs:appexit}}
 ```

+In a real app, you could do this from various places, such as
+a handler for an "Exit" button in your main menu, etc.

 You can specify the exit code to return to the OS.
 If Bevy receives
 multiple [`AppExit`] events, success will only be returned if all
 of them report success.
 If some report an error, the last event will